zhaomiaoguo/mywebsite-hugo/content/project/attention-networks.md

 title = "Attention Networks"

 # Project summary to display on homepage.
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit."
+summary = "This project aims to study the attention dynamics using flow network analysis."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"